-Although they do not separate concerns, Whole-grain Petri nets deserve a more detailed analysis since, unlike their similars and like computons, they abolish the traditional notion of multisets of places, typically expressed as the free monoid $\mathbb{N}[P]$.
-Accordingly, they also work upon a similar categorical scheme to \textbf{Comp}, in order to define concrete instances of Whole-grain nets (cf. \cite{patterson_categorical_2022,kock_whole-grain_2022}).
+Although they do not separate concerns, Whole-grain Petri nets \cite{kock_whole-grain_2022} deserve a mention since, unlike classical Petri net theory and like computons, they abolish the traditional notion of multisets of places, typically expressed as a free commutative monoid $S^\oplus$ on a set $S$ of places (cf. Definition \ref{def:petri-net-cat}).
+Accordingly, they also work upon a similar categorical scheme to \textbf{Comp}, in order to define concrete instances of Whole-grain nets (cf. \cite{kock_whole-grain_2022,patterson_categorical_2022}).
 The difference is that \textbf{Comp} has objects that enable computons to have a clear distinction between control and data ports.
-Another difference is that our theory identifies particular classes of computon objects that can be used as building blocks to define more complex computons through sequencing or parallelising operations.
+Another difference is that our theory identifies particular classes of computon objects that can be used as building blocks to define more complex computons through sequencing, parallelising, branching or iteration operations.
 Although primitive computons are isomorphic to Whole-grain corollas, Whole-grain Petri nets do not distinguish between different types of corollas (e.g., join or fork corollas).

-Within the realm of related compositional models, we also find string diagrams \cite{hinze_introducing_2023,coecke_mathematical_2016} which offer well-founded syntax to graphically represent morphisms of symmetric monoidal categories.
-A string diagram is made up boxes connected through wires, where boxes represent processes and wires express inputs or outputs for those processes.
-As this model is rooted in category theory, string diagrams can be composed sequentially via the $\circ$ operator or in parallel via the tensor product.
-Since sequential composition is done by totally matching outputs with inputs (or domain with codomain) and there are not specifically designed wires for representing control, it follows that, unlike computons, not every string diagram can be composed sequentially with one another (cf. Theorem \ref{th:always-sequentiable}).
-Consequently, there is no distinction between control flow and data flow.